262-274 Camberwell Road,

 From 17th December 1961 it was re-named ABC and continued as a successful single screen cinema until closing on 27th October 1973 with James Coburn in “Pat Garrett and Billy The Kid” and David Bailey in “Wicked, Wicked”.

 It was converted into an Alpha Bingo Hall and has had several companies operating the building over the years including Jasmine Bingo.
-It operated as a Gala Bingo Club until late-February 2010, when it was closed suddenly, and the build was sold to a church.
+It operated as a Gala Bingo Club until late-February 2010, when it was closed suddenly, and the building was sold to a church.
 It is a Grade II Listed building.

 Just login to your account and subscribe to this theater